helinjiang/grunt-md-html/README.md

 Additional data which is passed to the template engine before the .md file is processed.
 The data object's content is directly available as template vars / functions.
 See Usage Examples for more information.

+If you define `options.templateData.FILE_NAME`, then you will get file which will rename it!

 #### options.beautify
 Type: `Boolean`
 Default value: `false`